 You can also offer fruit as a treat.
-Berries, prickly pear, apples, papaya, and figs are all great treats.
-Wash them thoroughly to remove any pesticides or wax even if you buy organic.
+These treats are berries, prickly pear, apples, papaya, and figs. Wash them thoroughly to remove any pesticides or wax, even if you buy organic.

 There are plenty of foods your pet shouldn’t eat.
 First, avoid any food high in oxalates.
 Oxalates bind calcium and can cause deficiencies in your pet.

-Too much phosphorus will also have the same effect in your pet.
+Too much phosphorus will also have the same effect on your pet.
 Foods high in goitrogens will inhibit iodine absorption.
 Iodine is essential for healthy thyroid function.
-Inhibited thyroid fuction can cause damage to many organs.
+Inhibited thyroid function can cause damage to many organs.

 Here are some foods you should avoid and a brief reason why you should avoid them.
-Lettuce, particularly iceberg lettuce is very high in water and has very few nutrients for the size.
+Lettuce, particularly iceberg lettuce, is very high in water and has very few nutrients for its size.

 Corn is very high in phosphorus.

 Parsley, spinach, and swiss chard are high in oxalates.
 Soybeans should also be avoided.
 Feeding a small amount of food high in oxalates, phosphorus, or goitrogens won’t hurt if you do not feed more than once a month.

 Some mixed greens may have something like spinach.
 So long as it is not fed as a staple, your uromastyx will be fine.